Mr. Speaker, I will be sharing my time with the .

 The steps we have been debating here have been about the power of social spending to keep our cities livable and our families afloat.
 I would put to the House that there is no going back to normal, that the world that was here at the beginning of March that we were debating is gone.
 The choice we need to make is where we are going to go as a nation.
 The idea that the market is going to miraculously come back is obviously a myth.

 What is going to get us out of COVID is going to require intense public investment over the next few years.
 If we are going to be spending those public investments to get our economy back up, then the fundamental question we have to ask ourselves is what kinds of investments should we be making, because it is public money and it is about the public good.
-The steps we take every step of the way, whether it is supporting university students or supporting people with the $2,000 a month basic income that we have supported, must be the new floor to ensure that we are never again left in a situation as precarious as we were in and that our health care system is never again left in that situation.
+The steps we take every step of the way, whether it is supporting university students or supporting people with the $2,000-a-month basic income that we have supported, this must be the new floor to ensure that we are never again left in a situation as precarious as we were in and that our health care system is never again left in that situation.

 I think of Ontario.
 I congratulate Premier Doug Ford.
 He has certainly shown some passion on this issue, but just before the pandemic they were shutting down all the public health units because they did not think we needed them, and these public health units have been the front lines of defending us and saving us right now.
 We are not going to go back to nickel-and-diming health care into the ground.
 That is not going to happen on our watch.